“He who is best prepared can best serve in his moment of inspiration” — Samuel Taylor Coleridge

 CERF+ A studio artist’s career has its own set of ups and downs.
 Some are predictable, others are unexpected.
 CERF+ is here to ensure that your career is able to sustain both.
 They envision a future where working artists thrive and have a safety net of resources and support to protect and sustain their livelihood, studio and art.
-A special COVID-19 Emergency Medical Assistance Relief Fund has been established.

 temporary Corning Chamber of Commerce COVID-19 Resource Page – The Corning Chamber of Commerce has established a list of resources for local business owners in direct response to COVID-19.

 COVID-19 Freelance Artist Resources – This list is specifically designed to serve freelance artists, and those interested in supporting the independent artist community.
 This includes, but is not limited to, actors, designers, producers, technicians, stage managers, musicians, composers, choreographers, visual artists, filmmakers, craft artists, teaching artists, dancers, writers & playwrights, photographers, etc.

 Creative Capital COVID-19 Resource List – For artists working in all disciplines, as well as philanthropists, and arts professionals.